What I Keep Witnessing In This Work

 Through attachment.

-Through learning what felt necessary in order to belong, stay safe, avoid pain, or carry responsibility.
+Through learning what felt necessary in order to belong, stay safe, avoid pain, maintain connection, or carry responsibility.

-A child who learned to over-function may have become the reliable one because chaos existed around them.
+A child who became highly responsible may have learned early that chaos existed around them.

 Someone who learned not to need too much may have adapted to emotional inconsistency.

-Someone who stays hypervigilant may have learned early that relaxing did not feel safe.
+Someone who stays hypervigilant may have learned that relaxing did not feel safe.

 These responses are not failures.

-They are evidence of how deeply human beings adapt in order to survive what life asks of them.
+They are evidence of how deeply human beings are designed to adapt in order to survive what life asks of them.

-But later in life, those same patterns can quietly become the source of suffering.
+But over time, the very patterns that once protected us can quietly become the source of suffering.

 When Survival Becomes Identity